 What is atrial fibrillation?

 Atrial fibrillation (AF) is a common heart rhythm disorder that produces an irregular heartbeat.
-It often occurs in older individuals and those with existing heart conditions.
-It can also affect young and otherwise healthy individuals.
+It is detrimental to heart function and causes considerable suffering for many individuals.
+It often occurs in older individuals and those with existing heart conditions, but can also affect young and otherwise healthy individuals.

 How does AF occur?

 AF refers to the presence of chaotic electrical activity in the heart’s upper chambers, the atria.
 This disorganized activity originates from the left atrium.
 Most often, it is triggered by flurries of electrical “sparks” from the four pulmonary veins, which drain blood from the lungs into the left atrium.